MPH in Environmental and Occupational Health Sciences

 Concentration Competencies:

-• Characterize the risks to human health, physiological, psychological and social, from major environmental, occupational and safety hazards, such as the built environment, air pollution, metals, organic pollutants and microbial contaminants
+2. Characterize the human health risks from major environmental, occupational, and safety hazards, such as the built environment, air pollution, metals, organic pollutants, and microbial contaminants

 scrollToTop